 The successful execution of this research and design framework lies in its approach.
 Each stage and sequence was carefully planned to accommodate elrow’s business and product needs.
 To start with, we collected data from stakeholders in several workshops, learned and recorded what they already knew about their sector and product aspirations.
 Next, we looked at competitors and related services to get a better understanding of the products available to users.
 Understanding how industry leaders mitigate the pains and gains of users while purchasing event tickets was crucial.
 By comparing different platforms we were able to identify successful use-case patterns to inform the design of our early low-fidelity wireframes.
 Lastly, we placed all our efforts on wireframing and rapid prototyping of the entire site.
 We conducted several iterations in order to validate architecture, layout, interactions, user flows and content requirements.
 Allowing us to advance rapidly and efficiently towards our objective.

 As is our practice, to better assure product success, each stage was defined to diagnose and collect data points through different dimensions and product’s context of use (behaviour, attitude, qualitative, quantitative)

-We wanted a platform that was inclusive to all users.
-Now we sell out shows all around the world from our own website.
+We wanted an online platform that was inclusive to all users.
+Pixel introduced processes and methods that allowed us to fast-track product design and development.
+Now we sell-out shows around the world from our own responsive website.

 — Juan Arnau jr, chief executive officer at elrow